PEM--/asv-la-soiree/devops.md

 * OSX 10.10.5 as the development platform
 * Ubuntu 15.04 as Docker host system
-* Debian Jessie 7 as Docker container system
+* Debian Jessie 7 with latest updates as Docker container system
 * Docker 1.8.1
 * Docker Registry 2
 * Docker Machine 0.4.1